back-jond1992/front-end-katas/05-borders/borders.md

 }
 ```

-The above is a common was in which we can target all corners, an effective way to make a circle for example!
+The above is a common was in which we can target all corners - an effective way to make a circle for example!
 Below is a way in which can be more specific with our values for each corner.

 ---